Galarzaa90/NabBot/docs/commands/settings.md

 # Settings command
 Commands related to server customization.

+Settings can only be modified by Server Moderators (users with `Manage Server` permission).

 !!! info
     Parameters are enclosed with `< >`.
     Optional parameters are enclosed in brackets `[]`.